Paladins-Inn/torganized-play-architecture/README.md

 ## Abstract

 This project contains the arc42 description for the whole DCIS system.
-It is created as whitepaper containing the target system description.
+It is created as white paper containing the target system description.
 But during implementation it will evolve into the macro architecture document of the DCIS system.

 ## License